 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

-When, why, and with whom do we share your personal details?
+Why and with whom do we share your personal information?

 We sometimes share your personal information:

 - with third parties who work with our practice for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy

 - when it is required or authorised by law (eg court subpoenas)

 - when it is necessary to lessen or prevent a serious threat to a patient’s life, health or safety or public health or safety, or it is impractical to obtain the patient’s consent

 - to assist in locating a missing person

 - to establish, exercise or defend an equitable claim